 The bounty of boucherie was and continues to be manifold.
 The systematic butchering sent legs and intestinal casings to sausage making, gelatins and face fats were cooked down with seasoning to make hog’s head cheese, stray minced meat was cut with rice to make boudin blanc and/or mixed with blood to make boudin noir and the skin was simmered into lard to create a confit-like preserving fat in which to store other cuts of meat.

 None of this, Ancelet points out, was unique to the country folk of Acadiana.
 Most of these techniques and inclinations can be seen in a variety of European and North African culinary traditions.
-Boudin blanc, for instance, can draw its lineage directly to old world France, where farmers pounded chicken or veal to be stuffed into intestinal casings.
-Charcuterie and sausage-making stem from precisely the same utilitarian skill-set and abound culinary traditions in Italy, Spain and Germany.
+Boudin blanc, for instance, can draw its lineage directly to old-world France, where farmers pounded chicken or veal to be stuffed into intestinal casings.
+Charcuterie and sausage-making stem from precisely the same utilitarian skill-set and abound in culinary traditions in Italy, Spain, and Germany.
 Acadians likely learned to smoke meat from Native American tribes or from colonial French contact with North Africans.
 Regardless of origin, they put those techniques on display in smokehouses called boucanieres, where they hung smoked links of andouille sausage or heavily spiced hams called tasso.

 The need to make exhaustive use of livestock protein is emblematic of the Louisiana frontier’s rugged conditions.
-With so much ready access to produce and interstates, it’s easy to forget that it wasn’t that long ago that the wetland we call home made inter-communal travel virtually impossible.
+With so much ready access to produce and interstates, it’s easy to forget it wasn’t that long ago that the wetland we call home made inter-communal travel virtually impossible.
 Folks around here were geographically detached from the modernizing world.
 Even as the Tennessee Valley Authority and the Rural Electric Administration began electrifying the rural South, rural Cajuns still gathered around cauldrons of molten pork fat, making soap out of bones and speaking a language that had severed ties with its mother vernacular hundreds of years before.

-Ancelet speaks with academic respect for the ingenuity of the communal butchers, the abject trust involved in a rotating co-op and the rustic genius of the procedural efficiency.
+Ancelet speaks with academic respect for the ingenuity of the communal butchers, the abject trust involved in a rotating co-op, and the rustic genius of the procedural efficiency.
 But the room gets heavier as we slip into talking about what boucheries mean to cultural survival.

 Perhaps most vitally, the boucherie served as a binding agent for Acadian society well past the expiration of their material necessity.
 It’s important to qualify “necessity” in this case because, as Ancelet would argue, boucherie is still necessary insofar as it preserves cultural interconnection.
 This is not a new development, but one that becomes all the more important as the electrified kitchen gives us less reason to be together.

-We shift gears a little bit, and he interrupts our exchange again to show me a picture of St. Martinville’s La Grand Boucherie, an extroverted and festive version of the simple routine created as part of the Acadian cultural awakening of the mid 1970s, an era that saw the first attempts to rescue Cajun folkways from the creeping homogeneity of the American mainstream.
+We shift gears a little bit, and he interrupts our exchange again to show me a picture of St. Martinville’s La Grand Boucherie, an extroverted and festive version of the simple routine created as part of the Acadian cultural awakening of the mid-1970s.
+This era saw the first attempts to rescue Cajun folkways from the creeping homogeneity of the American mainstream.
 The photo can barely contain the throng of smiling faces eagerly gathered around a hog splayed and ready for portioning.
 You can see immediately what’s important here, and it’s not the generous pounds of soon-to-be boudin.
 They’re preserving something else entirely.

 The Butcher's Sage

 Toby Rodriguez circles the shoulders on a diagram of a splayed hog crudely scrawled into his notebook at an overhead vantage.
 He flicks his pen to either side of the page, indicating the hypothetical destinations of each quadrant of hog meat — one to boudin, the other to sausage.
 Maybe both to boudin, he says.
 Really, the sky’s the limit when you know the whole thing is going to be eaten in a single day.
-He chuckles to himself about the luxury of pork shoulder boudin, yet another one of those things that his Lache Pas team of cooks and preservationists do that the old timers may not appreciate.
+He chuckles to himself about the luxury of pork shoulder boudin, yet another one of those things that his team of cooks and preservationists do that the old timers may not appreciate.'

 “My family would not have been OK with both shoulders going to boudin,” says Rodriguez.
 “Boudin was trash.
 Boudin was our fraisseurs [stew made of pork viscera].
 It was not what the Lafayette link is today; that’s straight up shoulder.
 That went to sausage.
 That was prime time meat. “

-There’s a lot about a Lache Pas boucherie that might make the old timers shake their heads.
-Rodriguez and his partner, Bryan Kyzar, have been known to burn sage around the hog before shooting it.
+There’s a lot about Rodriguez's boucherie that might make the old timers shake their heads.
+Rodriguez and his friend, Bryan Kyzar, have been known to burn sage around the hog before shooting it.
 From the outside, wafting a holocaust of herbs in the air resembles a pagan ritual when paired with animal sacrifice, but Rodriguez says the whole point is to mellow the pig before slaughter.
-Once felled by gunshot, they slide the hog onto a pallet of plywood, employing six cooks or volunteers to hoist the dead weight onto what is best described as part gurney and part butcher’s table.
+Once felled by a gunshot, they slide the hog onto a pallet of plywood, employing six cooks or volunteers to hoist the dead weight onto what is best described as part gurney and part butcher’s table.
 Attendees follow the procession from the killing site to the cooking tents like mourners behind pallbearers.
 Rodriguez swears that it was never meant to be a funeral procession; it just sort of happened that way.

 “At first, it made me a little uncomfortable that people were becoming moved by what we were doing.
 I didn’t know how to receive it.
 People started referring to it as theater.
 And I thought, ‘It’s not theater, we’re not faking anything.’
 But then I realized that it’s living theater.
 It’s meant to evoke emotion.
 If you want someone to retain information, make them vulnerable,” he says.

 I believe him.
 He takes the business seriously.
 Like many other neo-bouchiers, Rodriguez inherited the technique by way of a farm-raised upbringing in Poché Bridge, La.
 Back then, Rodriguez’s family killed and butchered animals they knew and named in a life-and-death cycle from which most modern carnivores are completely removed.
-For us, it’s anathema to believe that you could love and respect something that you ultimately saw as a source of nutrition; but for the vast majority of the history of animal husbandry, that’s how it worked.
+For us, it’s anathema to believe that you could love and respect something that you ultimately saw as a source of nutrition.
+Still, for the vast majority of the history of animal husbandry, that’s how it worked.

-The brutal resonance of Lache Pas’s work begins with the draining of a hog’s blood to make boudin noir, an ancestral variation of today’s mainstream rice and pork shoulder boudin that you’ll find around Acadiana.
+The brutal resonance of Rodriguez's work begins with the draining of a hog’s blood to make boudin noir, an ancestral variation of today’s mainstream rice and pork shoulder boudin that you’ll find around Acadiana.
 Moments after the fatal gunshot, Rodriguez splits the hog’s throat with a 12-inch blade, directing blood into a bucket beneath it.
 He adds salt to preserve the correct viscosity and prepares it to be stuffed into casings made of the hog’s intestines.
 Too little, and it’s runny.
 Too much, and it’s blood soufflé.
 The product is rich and ferric to taste but stunning to behold with a robust blackened red unlike any sausage you’ve ever seen.

 This can all seem terribly grisly.
 Most of us eschew consuming blood unless it’s juice from a steak.
 Rodriguez harvests it alongside a slew of other hog parts considered trash by today’s standard butchering chart.
 The trotters join the hog’s head to be rendered for headcheese.
 The viscera make the aforementioned fraisseurs, an apocryphal organ stew that Rodriguez has revived as a main attraction at his events.
 Ribs are picked clean to buttress sausage- and boudin-making or sometimes thrown on the grill for a more familiar plate.
 Hams join the loins in ovens, and the spine makes backbone stew, the day’s hearty reward for the cooks and butchers.

 Every part of the pig will be rendered and consumed by a crowd of eager pilgrims, another aspect of the performance that Rodriguez admits contradicts the routine efficiency for which boucherie was developed.
 But confronting people with the brutal utility of a harvested animal becomes secondary to the need to protect a cultural heritage—the Acadian legacy of rugged durability.
-Only now, rendering lard preserves identity rather than a precious source of protein.
+Only now, rendering lard preserves identity rather than being a precious source of protein.

 Rodriguez is not the only guy doing the preservation work.
 Since the 1970s, the old timers have kept the tradition alive as a reason to get together and to celebrate being Cajun in the manner of St. Martinville’s Grand Boucherie, all yarns and fiddles and re-enactment.
 But moving forward, folks like Rodriguez have re-established boucherie as something that can inform a contemporary culinary ethos.